 Qualifying child requirements

-Being a dependent requires that the child doesn't provide more than half of their own financial support and reside with you for more than half the tax year.
-This only applies to children under the age of 19, or under the age of 24 if attending school full time.
+Being a dependent requires that the child doesn't provide more than half of their own financial support and resides with you for more than half the tax year.

-Otherwise, they can't be your qualifying child, however, they might still be claimed as a dependent if they meet the test as a qualifying relative.
 If your child is away at school during the year, you can treat that time as if the child lives with you.
+This applies to children under the age of 19, or under the age of 24 if attending school full-time.

-In addition, you must also ensure that you are not an eligible dependent for another taxpayer.
-Taxpayers who qualify as dependents to someone else are ineligible to claim their own dependents.
+If you child doesn't meet these requirement then they typically can't be your qualifying child, however, they might still be claimed as a dependent if they meet the test as a qualifying relative.
+In addition, you need to also ensure that you are not an eligible dependent for another taxpayer.
+Taxpayers who qualify as dependents to someone else are not eligible to claim their own dependents.